Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Evaluation

 \subsection{Multi-shot Decision Results}

-With the trained model of a single-shot prediction network, the system performance of the multi-shot decision module is evaluated here by using 10 in-track cubes corresponding to the same pedestrian subject.
-The system with a multi-shot decision is named \textbf{COD-multi}.
-The metrics are then recalculated for this new system with same threshold 0.5 and the results are shown in the last five columns of Table.~\ref{tab:res_single}.
-From the results, adding a multi-shot decision module improves the performance of the system for both concealed and open carry objects.
-Particularly, missing and false alarm rates decreased by approximately 5-8\%, while on the other hand precision, recall, and F1 increased by roughly the same amount.
-Decreasing false alarms, missing, and improving precision etc. are important to establish an effective system, and providing a multi-frame cube input does just that.
-On average, for openly carried objects, the precision increased by 6\%, recall increased by 6\%, and missing went down by 6\%.
-Even when the object is concealed, the system's performance improved by about 7\% across the board when comparing results to COD-single.
+With the trained single-shot model, the system performance of the multi-shot decision module is evaluated here by using 10 in-track cubes corresponding to the same pedestrian subject.
+The system with multi-shot decision module is named \textbf{COD-multi}.
+The metrics are then recalculated for COD-multi with same threshold 0.5 and the obtained results are shown in the last five columns of Table.~\ref{tab:res_single}.
+The results tell that adding a multi-shot decision module improves the performance of system for both concealed and open carry objects.
+On average, missing and false alarm rates decreased by approximately $5$-\SI{8}{\percent}, while on the other hand precision, recall, and F1 increased by roughly the same amount.
+Particularly, for openly carried objects, the precision increased by \SI{6}{\percent}, recall increased by \SI{6}{\percent}, and missing went down by \SI{6}{\percent}.
+Even when the object is concealed, the system's performance improved by about \SI{7}{\percent} across the board when comparing results to COD-single.
+Decreasing false alarms, missing, and improving precision are important to establish an effective system, and providing a multi-frame cube input does just that.